What Is a SWOT Analysis?

 To find out whether raising prices will result in enough working capital for the business to continue operating.

 Whatever your goal is, keep it top of mind while you complete your SWOT analysis.

 For the next four steps, we’ll walk through how to do each part of the SWOT analysis itself.

-The S in SWOT stands for strengths.
-In this step, you list the strengths of your business.
+The “S” in SWOT stands for strengths.
+In this step, you’ll list your business’s strengths.

 What should you include?

 At this stage, every idea is a good one.
 So don’t leave anything out.

 We’ll cover how to narrow down your list in the last step.

 Strengths are internal factors.
 That means you have control over them.
 And you can build on them.